Archynetys Live news trend intelligence

 The brief

-Mosquitoes collected in three different Las Vegas ZIP codes have tested positive for West Nile virus.
-This represents the first time the virus has been detected in Clark County mosquitoes for the current season.
+Mosquitoes in three different Las Vegas ZIP codes have tested positive for the West Nile virus.
+These results represent the first positive detections of the virus in Clark County for the current season.

 Quick answers